 Businesses that sign up to Change the Race Ratio (CtRR) are asked to make four commitments to change: to increase racial and ethnic diversity among board members in line with the parker review recommendation, increase racial and ethnic diversity in senior leadership, to be transparent on actions, and to create an inclusive culture in which talent from all diversities can thrive.

 Through tangible action, collaboration, shared learning and transparency, signatories are challenging each other to do better, while opening the door for more to follow.
-Initially, a collaboration between a cross-section of 15 founding businesses, institutions and organisations, the list of signatories is now closing in on the 100-mark.
+Initially, a collaboration between a cross-section of 15 founding businesses, institutions and organisations, the list of signatories has now reached the milestone of 100.

 “What’s really powerful,” says Laura Sanderson of executive search firm and CtRR founding partner Russel Reynolds, “is when company leaders establish a movement of peers to challenge one and other and engage one and other.”

 That movement is galvanised by a shared learning experience.
 “Change the Race Ratio created a platform for a number of really interesting, and often underrepresented minority businesses and consultancies to present to signatories and talk about how they can help,” says Sanderson.
 “A lot of it is about filling the toolbox with the right tools.”

 Change the Race Ratio is not a retrospective exercise, it does not matter what your starting position is; it’s about moving forward together.
 No business, no matter where it is in its journey will be judged on anything but the next steps.
 And it’s how those steps are made that gives CtRR signatories vital insight.